maurimo/KanJax/README.md

 ## License ##

-You are free to do what you want with this library, buy if you find it useful and feel like, you may give a donation on my github page!
+You are free to do what you want with this library, please credit my work you use it.
+If you find it useful and feel like, you may give a donation on my github page!